qzan9/jni-ubmk/README.md

 # jni-ubmk #

-micro-benchmarking JNI ... is that really necessary for modern JVM?!?
+micro-benchmarking JNI/Java ... is that really necessary for modern JVM?!?

 > millibenchmarks are not really hard.
 >